 To be vaccinated for COVID-19, all children under age 18 will need to be accompanied by a parent or guardian.
-Appointments can be made by calling one of the numbers below, using Patient Online Services or through the Mayo Clinic app to schedule whenever it is convenient.
+Appointments can be made by calling your child's Primary Care health care professional, or using Patient Online Services or the Mayo Clinic app to schedule whenever it is convenient.

 A parent or guardian will need to make appointments for 12-year-olds by calling or using caregiver account online or via the app.

-Patients 13 and older can schedule their own vaccination appointment or have a parent or guardian call one of these numbers:
+Patients 13 and older can schedule their own vaccination appointment or have a parent or guardian call.

 Information in this post was accurate at the time of its posting.
 Due to the fluid nature of the COVID-19 pandemic, scientific understanding, along with guidelines and recommendations, may have changed since the original publication date.